psanford/json-error-mode/README.md

 ## Internals

-json-error-mode uses Emacs' native `json-parse-buffer` function (when available) for fast validation of JSON syntax.
+json-error-mode uses Emacs' native `json-parse-buffer` function for fast validation of JSON syntax.
 When an error is detected, it extracts the error position from the native parser to provide accurate error highlighting.
-For older Emacs versions without `json-parse-buffer`, it falls back to a custom elisp parser.
+This mode requires Emacs 27.1 or later.

 ### History